Introduction

 intoxicate us with a euphoric and expansive imaginary fulfillment of the

-so euphoric that they can even seem to be spiritual.
+so euphoric that they can even seem to be “spiritual.”
+Nevertheless,

-Nevertheless, by distracting us from our true limitations, the fantasies
+by distracting us from our true limitations, the fantasies really cause us

-really cause us to miss the whole point about spiritual responsibility.
-The
+to miss the whole point about spiritual responsibility.
+The governing drive

-governing drive of all these fantasies can be represented as an arrow that,
+of all these fantasies can be represented as an arrow that, in its deepest

-in its deepest unconscious sense, does not seek out
+unconscious sense, does not seek out another in real love

-another but returns narcissistically to itself, in a desire to make itself
+but instead returns narcissistically to itself, in a desire to make itself seen

-seen in the presence of another, and thereby to make itself into an object
+in the presence of another, and thereby to make itself into an object for its own

 |